patd0tjs/FT-blogging-website/README.md

       5. Pagination - *bonus
    6. As a user, I can view a specific blog post and see all the details
    7. As a user, I can delete my posted blog and cannot be viewed from the dashboard page
    8. As a user, I can edit my blog post and show when was the last update in the dashboard and view page.
-   10. As an admin, I can delete or hide a blog post.
-   11. As a user, I can comment on a blog post. *Bonus
-   12.

 3. Iterations and changes should be pushed to your personal github copy of the project.
    1. The repository should have the migration scripts or database included in the project.